 Based on five of our studies, the average retention time in the jejunum and ileum was 2.98 hours.
 Coupled with the data of Denbow (2000) for retention times in the crop, proventriculus, gizzard, and duodenum, digesta reaches the terminal ileum in broilers in approximately 4.25 hours.
 Thus, despite essentially unrestricted access to feed in commercial production systems, intermittent feed consumption patterns still provide scope for asynchronies in digestion and absorption of nutrients in the small intestine to influence broiler performance.

 Starch and protein digestion occurs mainly in the jejunum through which digesta will pass in approximately 3 hours; therefore, as lighting regimen influence feed consumption patterns and extended periods without illumination should intensify imbalances in digestive dynamics.

 Amino acid catabolism

 The efficient anabolic incorporation of amino acids into skeletal protein is the desired outcome for chicken-meat production.
-However, a substantial proportion of amino acids undergo inevitable and preferential catabolism which represents a shortfall of amino acids for protein deposition.
+However, a substantial proportion undergo inevitable and preferential catabolism which represents a shortfall of amino acids for protein deposition.
 Estimates of lysine catabolism range from 20 to 24% in broiler chickens.

 Slowly digestible starch